CILQ-FM

-CILQ-FM (107.1 MHz) is a commercial FM radio station in Toronto, Ontario, Canada, known as Q107.
+CILQ-FM (107.1 MHz) is a commercial radio station in Toronto, Ontario, Canada, known as Q107.
 The station broadcasts a mainstream rock format and is owned by Corus Entertainment.
 CILQ's studios are in the Corus Quay building on Dockside Drive at Toronto's Harbourfront neighbourhood.

-CILQ-FM has an effective radiated power (ERP) of 40,000 watts.
+CILQ-FM has an effective radiated power (ERP) of 36,180 watts.
 The transmitter is atop the CN Tower, with backup facilities at First Canadian Place.
 CILQ is also available through streaming audio, and is simulcast on Bell Satellite TV channel 954, and Shaw Direct channel 864.

 History

 CILQ signed on the air at 9 a.m. on May 22, 1977.
 The first song played on the station was "Hard Rock Town" by Murray McLauchlan, although the station officially signed on with Deodato's "Also Sprach Zarathustra".

 CILQ debuted playing album rock, part of the numerous "Superstars" formatted stations developed by programme consultant Lee Abrams, heard in many large U.S. radio markets.
 The playlist consisted of about 1,000 songs, in a revolving card category system based on media sales data.
 Platinum albums were category B1 or B2.
 Older titles were D1 or D2.
 Canadian content was another category.
 Most of the music library was locked and not accessible to anyone except the program director, the music director and their assistants.
 Disc jockeys would pull only approved albums from a shelf in the control room.
 This contrasted with free form, progressive rock stations of that era, where the DJs chose their own music.

 The original lineup of announcers was John Rode in mornings, Murray Smith in late mornings, Program Director Dave Charles in early afternoons, John Donabie in afternoon drive time, Mary-Ann Carpentier in evenings and Scott Marwood at nights.
-At 2 am, Marwood featured "Odds & Ends," a full album played in its entirety from his personal collection.
+At 2 a.m., Marwood featured "Odds & Ends," a full album played in its entirety from his personal collection.

 CILQ's original owner was CFGM Broadcasting, a division of J. Allan Slaight's Slaight Communications.
 The station was acquired by Western International Communications in 1985 when Slaight bought Standard Broadcasting, and became part of Corus Entertainment in 2000 when WIC's assets were divided between Corus and Canwest Global.

 In the 1990s, CILQ was a mainstream rock station.
 It switched to a classic rock format on September 1, 2000.
 On April 7, 2014, the station returned to a mainstream rock sound and adopted a new slogan: "Toronto's Rock Station".